mrzor/clojurians-mob/README.md

 - mrzor, prefers Clojure to Clojurescript for now. lives on the CEST timezone. available some days, from 1700 UTC to 0200 UTC.
 - Alex Keyes, prefers Clojure to Clojurescript but is open to any new adventure.
 Lives in EST timezone.
 Available weekends and during the week around 1900 to 2200 UTC.
+- madstap, prefers Clojure to Clojurescript, but open minded.
+Lives in UTC -3.
+Available weekends and some weekdays 1700 to 0500 UTC.
 - _You !_

 ### List of ways to do it